processum/jenkins-mattermost-bot-notifications/README.md

-# jenkins-mattermost-bot-notifications
-Jenkins shared library for  notification using mattermost bot api

-# Jenkins Shared Library for Mattermost Notifications
+# Jenkins Mattermost Bot Notifications

 This Jenkins Shared Library allows you to send customizable notifications to Mattermost channels using the Mattermost Bot API.
-Notifications can be sent in different colors (success, failure, etc.), and the messages are based on globally set environment variables.
+Notifications can be sent with different colors (e.g., success, failure), and the messages are customizable using global environment variables.

 ## Features

 - Sends notifications to a Mattermost channel using the Mattermost Bot API.
 - Configurable notification colors (good, danger, warning, etc.).
-- Supports customizable success, failure, and aborted messages via global variables.
+- Supports customizable success, failure, and aborted messages via global environment variables.
 - Simple to integrate into your Jenkins pipeline.

 ## Prerequisites

+Before using this shared library, ensure you have the following set up:

-- You must have a **Mattermost** bot set up with the required **personal access token**.
+1. **Mattermost bot**: You must have a bot in your Mattermost instance with the required **personal access token**.
-- The following global environment variables need to be set in Jenkins:
+2. **Global environment variables in Jenkins**:
-  - `MATTERMOST_URL`: The URL of your Mattermost instance.
-  - `MATTERMOST_BOT_TOKEN`: The token of the bot that will send messages.
+   - `MATTERMOST_CREDENTIALS_ID`: The ID of the Jenkins credentials containing your Mattermost bot token and URL.
    - `MATTERMOST_CHANNEL_ID`: The channel ID where the messages will be posted.
-  - `MESSAGE_SUCCESS`: Customizable message template for successful jobs.
+   - `MESSAGE_SUCCESS`: Customizable message for successful jobs.
-  - `MESSAGE_FAILURE`: Customizable message template for failed jobs.
+   - `MESSAGE_FAILURE`: Customizable message for failed jobs.
-  - `MESSAGE_ABORTED`: Customizable message template for aborted jobs.
+   - `MESSAGE_ABORTED`: Customizable message for aborted jobs.

 ## Installation

 1. **Add the shared library to your Jenkins instance**:
-   - Go to Jenkins → Manage Jenkins → Configure System.
+   - Go to Jenkins → **Manage Jenkins** → **Configure System**.
    - Under **Global Pipeline Libraries**, add a new library:
      - **Name**: `mattermost-notifier`
      - **Source Code Management**: Git
      - **Repository URL**: Your GitHub/Bitbucket repository where the shared library resides.

-2. **Set the required environment variables** in Jenkins:
+2. **Set the required global environment variables**:
-   - Go to Jenkins → Manage Jenkins → Configure System.
+   - Go to Jenkins → **Manage Jenkins** → **Configure System**.
    - Under **Global properties**, add the following environment variables:
-     - `MATTERMOST_URL`: The URL of your Mattermost instance (e.g., `https://mattermost.example.com`).
-     - `MATTERMOST_BOT_TOKEN`: The Mattermost bot's token.
+     - `MATTERMOST_CREDENTIALS_ID`: The credentials ID in Jenkins that contains your Mattermost bot's token and URL.
      - `MATTERMOST_CHANNEL_ID`: The channel ID for the target Mattermost channel.
      - `MESSAGE_SUCCESS`: A message template for successful builds (e.g., `✅ Build SUCCESSFUL!
 Job: ${env.JOB_NAME} #${env.BUILD_NUMBER}`).
      - `MESSAGE_FAILURE`: A message template for failed builds (e.g., `❌ Build FAILED!
 Job: ${env.JOB_NAME} #${env.BUILD_NUMBER}`).